cs3157-borowski/guides/git.md

 and modified the file.
 But more often than not, a programmer starts with an existing code base.
 When the code base is under git version control, you can \*clone\* the whole repository.
-This is in fact what you will do to start your lab assignments from my skeleton code.
+This is in fact what you will do to start your homework assignments from my skeleton code.
 Let’s move up one directory, clone test1 into test2, and `cd` into the test2 directory: